Radiocarbon dating samples: Bone

-Unburnt bone was once thought to be a poor candidate for radiocarbon dating, but is now possible to test it accurately.
-The constituents of bone include proteins, which contain carbon; bone's structural strength comes from calcium hydroxyapatite, which is easily contaminated with carbonates from ground water.
-Removing the carbonates also destroys the calcium hydroxyapatite, and so it is usual to date bone using the remaining protein fraction after washing away the calcium hydroxyapatite and contaminating carbonates.
+Unburnt bone was once thought to be a poor candidate for radiocarbon dating, but it is now possible to test it accurately.
+The constituents of bone include proteins, which contain carbon; bone's structural strength comes from calcium hydroxyapatite, which is easily contaminated with carbonates from groundwater.
+Removing the carbonates also destroys the calcium hydroxyapatite, so it is usual to date bone using the remaining protein fraction after washing away the calcium hydroxyapatite and contaminating carbonates.
 This protein component is called collagen.
 Collagen is sometimes degraded, in which case it may be necessary to separate the proteins into individual amino acids and measure their respective ratios and ^{14}C activity.
 It is possible to detect if there has been any degradation of the sample by comparing the relative volume of each amino acid with the known profile for bone.
-If so, separating the amino acids may be necessary to allow independent testing of each one—agreement between the results of several different amino acids indicates that the dating is reliable.
+If so, separating the amino acids may be necessary to allow independent testing of each one—an agreement between the results of several different amino acids indicates that the dating is reliable.
 Hydroxyproline, one of the constituent amino acids in bone, was once thought to be a reliable indicator as it was not known to occur except in bone, but it has since been detected in groundwater.

 For burnt bone, testability depends on the conditions under which the bone was burnt.
 The proteins in burnt bone are usually destroyed, which means that after acid treatment, nothing testable will be left of the bone.
 Degradation of the protein fraction can also occur in hot, arid conditions, without actual burning; then the degraded components can be washed away by groundwater.
 However, if the bone was heated under reducing conditions, it (and associated organic matter) may have been carbonized.
-In this case the sample is often usable.
+In this case, the sample is often usable.